The color picker allows users to select colors to customize their invoices specific to their brand.

 - The selected color, which appears as a large circle

 - The hexadecimal value of the selected color, which appears as a text box, prefilled with the selected color’s values

-- Two rows of colored dots, which represent the colors that users can select
+- Four rows of colored dots, which represent the colors that users can select

 - Tapping a dot in the palette or typing a new hexadecimal code in the text box updates the big selection dot to the selected color and matching hexadecimal value in the box.

 - Once the user is done selecting a color, the picker can return to either its closed or default state.